cassiancc/Mod-Descriptions/README.md

 ## Adding New Desccriptions

-The base mod provides descriptions for vanilla blocks, items, and entities - including  orted April Fools versions.
+The base mod provides descriptions for vanilla blocks, items, and entities - including supported April Fools versions.
 This resource pack stores each mod's translations in the same namespace as the mod, to aid in modularity.

 ```json
 "lore.<namespace>.<your_item_here>": "A mysterious modded block."